 But when everything is stressful, how do you know if you're even experiencing burnout?

 The Mayo Clinic describes job burnout as "a special type of work-related stress — a state of physical or emotional exhaustion that also involves a sense of reduced accomplishment and loss of personal identity."

-The World Health Organization (WHO), which recognized burnout as an "occupational phenomenon” last year, points to these signs and symptoms:
+The World Health Organization (WHO), which recognized burnout as an "occupational phenomenon” in 2019, points to these signs and symptoms:

 Gone is the daily commute — and that built-in time to think about the day ahead or decompress on the way home.
 Now, it’s a matter of going from the bed to the couch and back again.
 "People are dreaming about work and feel like they're never letting it go," Orbé-Austin explained.
 “It’s a continuous exposure to work.”

 Randy Simon, an expert on work-life balance and a psychologist in private practice in Montclair, New Jersey, previously told TODAY that a lot of setting yourself up for work-from-home success comes down to boundaries.
 “I tell clients who work from home that they really need to compartmentalize,” Simon said.
 “For example, make sure there is a separate place in your home for work, so that your whole home isn’t synonymous with work.”

 But what if that seems impossible?

 If you feel like there’s no separation between your job and home life, are exhausted all the time or lack the motivation to get things done, Orbé-Austin and Simon point to a few things you can do to keep work-from-home burnout at bay.